monetha/claims-js-sdk/README.md

 ## Usage

-In order to better understand the use cases of the `claims-js-sdk` please refer to [Monetha Payment layer: Dispute resolution](https://github.com/monetha/payment-layer#dispute-resolution).
+In order to better understand the use cases of the `claims-sdk` please refer to [Monetha Payment layer: Dispute resolution](https://github.com/monetha/payment-layer#dispute-resolution).

 ### Example